-Known by guests for caring, attentive service, the staff at Mountain Sky is known by residents in the local community for the same thing.
-Throughout the year, our staff gives back to the communities in which they live and work — through their physical involvement and through grants made to non-profit organizations by the Mountain Sky Guest Ranch Fund.
-Established in 2001, the Fund has exceeded $2.5 million in grants.
+Known by guests for caring, attentive service, the staff at Mountain Sky works to earn that same reputation in the local community.
+Throughout the year, our staff gives back to the communities in which they live and work — through their physical involvement, personal philanthropy and through grants made to non-profit organizations by the Mountain Sky Guest Ranch Fund.
+Established in 2001, the Fund has exceeded $3.0 million in grants.

 The Fund traditionally makes grants for a period of one year.
 The Mountain Sky staff will consider funding for additional years based on demonstrated growth in three areas: new and diversified funding sources; increased impact on the community; and innovative leadership in collaborations.

-The Fund will only consider organizations that can demonstrate that they foster creative community cooperation and collaboration.
+The Fund will only consider organizations that can demonstrate the ability to foster creative community cooperation and collaboration.

 Youth Empowerment and Development

-The Fund seeks creative nonprofit efforts to improve youth development in Park and Gallatin counties.
-The Fund is especially interested in programs that empower youth through the challenges of physical activity and outdoor adventure, including innovations that introduce youth and their families to area natural resources.
-Proposals that incorporate innovations that involve youth in service projects as part of their work will receive more merit.
+The Fund seeks creative nonprofit efforts to improve youth development and nurture young leaders.
+The Fund is especially interested in programs that empower youth and cultivate young stewards of land and wildlife through education, challenges of physical activity, wilderness experiences and outdoor adventure; this includes programs that introduce youth and their families to area natural resources.
+Proposals that incorporate service-learning projects for youth will receive more consideration.

 Early Childhood Development

-The fund will award grants to organizations providing children, birth to five, with quality opportunities that will prepare them for successful lifelong learning.
+The fund will award grants to organizations providing children, birth to five, with quality opportunities that will prepare them for successful lifelong development.